supercollider/learn/src/intermediate/src/chapter_1.md

 ### Layer 4: Synth order and Groups

 As soon as your arrangement of Synths gets complex with multiple Synths writing to the same buses, order becomes very important.
-For example, if you have instrument Synths and a separate Synth for an effect, the reverb needs to process its audio *after* the effect. `/s_new` has a parameter which allows you to insert the Synth relative to another.
+For example, if you have instrument Synths and a separate Synth for an effect, the effect needs to process its audio *after* the instrument. `/s_new` has a parameter which allows you to insert the Synth relative to another.

 An entirely linear approach to Synth order gets a little bit flimsy the more complex the order is.
 Groups offer a solution for robust, hierarchical Synth